Uncut Gems

 The film premiered at the 46th Telluride Film Festival on August 30, 2019.
 A24 gave it a limited release in the United States on December 13, 2019, and a wide release on December 25.
-Uncut Gems received widespread critical acclaim, especially for Sandler's performance, which several reviewers described as the best of his career, and it was chosen by the National Board of Review as one of the top ten films of 2019.
+Uncut Gems was a box office success and received acclaim, especially for Sandler's against-type performance, which several reviewers described as the best of his career.
+The film was chosen by the National Board of Review as one of the top ten films of 2019.